Main

 |

-take-over of that company.
-Fair warning: the pre-war models have not been
+made after the take-over of that company.
+Fair warning: the pre-war models have

-given much room - Jonathan Wood clearly concentrated on the model series that
+not been given much room - Jonathan Wood clearly concentrated on the model series

-were produced after World War II.
-This was the time, when Rolls-Royce had to
+that were produced after World War II.
+This was the time, when Rolls-Royce had

-driving impressions of all the principal models.
-This lavishly illustrated
+impressions of all the principal models.
+This lavishly illustrated book shows

 The author: